PardeeCenterDU/BIGPOPA/README.md

 # Getting Started

+## Model Set up
 Follow and create a same folder structure locally (IFsCore).
 With IFs development version, rebuild the base to a historical year (e.g., 1995), then copy and past required files to IFsCore.
-Now your model is set up and ready to be tuned.

-### IFsCore folder structure
+#### IFsCore folder structure
 The IFsCore follows the same directory structure as the development version of IFs, but with a minimal set of files that ensures the model run.
 With the development version of IFs, please run the model with a base year of 1995 to do the historical validation & tuning.
 * [IFsCore](./IFsCore)
   * [IFsInit](./IFsCore/IFsInit.db) this is the IFsInit.db file after the model rebuilt (e.g., 1995), make sure you have the settings right
   * [DATA](./IFsCore/DATA) make sure you have SAMBase.db file under the DATA folder